About Real Safety AI Foundation

 Travis Gilly founded Real Safety AI Foundation after recognizing that AI safety conversations were missing critical perspectives, particularly around harm prevention and ethical accountability.

 With a neurodivergent lens (ADHD and ASD) that enables unique pattern recognition in complex systems, Travis went from zero AI knowledge to holding two provisional patents in just five months.
-His work on the Harm Blindness Framework provides a systematic methodology for preventing stakeholder harm, validated against 178 historical cases spanning 5,000 years.
+His work on the Harm Blindness Framework provides a systematic methodology for preventing stakeholder harm, validated against 161 historical case studies spanning 5,000 years.

 Travis leads the Foundation's mission to ensure that safety considerations are established before economic pressures make them impossible.